NxPKG/khulnasoft-docs/content/stream/examples/shaka-player.md

 layout: example
 ---

 First, create a video element, using the poster attribute to set a preview thumbnail image.
-Refer to [Display thumbnails](/stream/viewing-videos/displaying-thumbnails/) for instructions on how to generate a thumbnail image using Cloudflare Stream.
+Refer to [Display thumbnails](/stream/viewing-videos/displaying-thumbnails/) for instructions on how to generate a thumbnail image using Khulnasoft Stream.

 ```html
 <video